What is GLUTEN?

 All these following words also = wheat: atta, biscuit, burghul, bran, chapatti, couscous, duram, femmer, farina, freekah, German flour, kamut, noodles, pasta, semolina, spelt, triticale, wheat, wheatgerm and wheat bran.

 The wonderful elastic dough features of gluten are used to make pasta, cakes, pastries and cereals.
 The elastic properties are very useful in trapping the carbon dioxide released during yeast fermentation to give the characteristic texture of bread and other products that are risen (for example using self-raising flour).

 Dough elasticity means it holds very well together thus preventing crumbling during rolling and shaping which can be hard to reproduce in gluten free grains.

 Obvious foods containing gluten are breads, croissants, crumpets, pita bread, pizza bases, many breakfast cereals, biscuits, cous cous, pastas and noodles, cakes, pastries, rusks and regular beer.

-Gluten is very heat-stable which means it is often used as an additive in commerciald foods to improve texture, moisture retention and flavour.
+Gluten is very heat-stable which means it is often used as an additive in commercial foods to improve texture, moisture retention and flavour.
 Examples are wheat starch and thickeners made from wheat which can contain minor or very small amounts of gluten as well as malt and malt extract which may be made from barley.
-This results in gluten being used in surprising foods such as batters, seasonings and stuffings, sauces, ice-creams, chocolate drinks medications, confectionary and many other foods.
+This results in gluten being used in surprising foods such as batters, seasonings and stuffing, sauces, ice-creams, chocolate drinks medications, confectionary and many other foods.